ModSnmp Manual - Troubleshooting

 The host appears to be reachable and responding, but would not accept the TCP connection request.

-• Check that the Host and Port are consistent with the slave.
+• Check that the Host and Port are consistent with the device.

 "UDP Port Unreachable"